 - Calls from debt collectors

-Other tell-tale signs include the arrival of strange packages (the fraudsters planning to collect it before you spot it on your doorstep, perhaps), and your social media accounts - particularly Facebook - taken over.
+Other tell-tale signs include the arrival of strange packages (the fraudsters planning to collect them before you spot them on your doorstep, perhaps) and your social media accounts - particularly Facebook - taken over.

 The impact of ID fraud is almost always devastating.

 Usually, identity theft occurs wholly online.
 First, your records are traded and available to crime groups to browse, like a catalog, on the Dark Web.
 Then, with massive databases available to search for likely targets, automation is used to simultaneously target thousands of potential victims at once.
 This is how phishing operations work.

 However, there are occasions when identity theft happens offline or data gathered from the internet is used in a physical context.
 For example, rather than pose as you online, an identity thief may claim to be you at a bank or use your details to try and buy a car (perhaps with the help of a counterfeit driving license).

 The end game is always to get as much money as possible, as quickly as possible, before moving on, leaving you none the wiser.
 It is unusual for ID fraud to occur over more than a few weeks - after all, once the credit card statements arrive, the game is up.
 However, targeted identity theft can occur over a more extended period, particularly for high-income "marks."